LevonTonyan/tf-lab/general_task.md

 - Check your efforts through the proctor gitlab pipeline (if a pipeline configured)

 ## TASK 9 - Use data discovery
-**Mandatory**: Please do not proceed to TASKS  9-14 until your have finished previous tasks.
-Once completed please remove .gitlab-ci.yml from your repository and merge this change.
-This will disable the proctor checks.
+**Mandatory**: Please do not proceed to [TASKS  9-14] until your have finished previous tasks.
+Once completed please remove `.gitlab-ci.yml` from your repository and merge this change.
+This will disable the proctor checks but store the progress for previous tasks.
 Proctor cannot access to the resources in non-local state therefore it should be disabled.

 Learn about [terraform data sources](https://www.terraform.io/docs/language/data-sources/index.html) and [querying terraform data sources](https://learn.hashicorp.com/tutorials/terraform/data-sources?in=terraform/configuration-language&utm_source=WEBSITE&utm_medium=WEB_BLOG&utm_offer=ARTICLE_PAGE).